Joshua-Tan-Jia-Xin/NTtW-Guidance_SCDFXIBM/README.md

 # TeamName-SolutionName_SCDFXIBM
 SCDFxIBM call for code 2020 | Team members: Tan Jia Xin, Franky Lim, Hwang Jihun | Singapore Polytechnic

+**Content**

-a) A short description of the problem you are tackling, how technology can help, as well as the idea your team is proposing*
+1. A short description of the problem you are tackling, how technology can help, as well as the idea your team is proposing*

-b) Pitch Video*
+2. Pitch Video*

-c) The architecture of your proposed solution*
+3. The architecture of your proposed solution*

-d) A hyperlink to your detailed solution* (Long description of your solution)
+4. A hyperlink to your detailed solution* (Long description of your solution)

-e) Project Roadmap/ Proposed timeline
+5. Project Roadmap/ Proposed timeline

-f) Getting started* (Step-by-step instructions to install the required software and how to run a demo of your solution)
+6. Getting started* (Step-by-step instructions to install the required software and how to run a demo of your solution)

-g) Running the tests (Explanation and breakdown on how to run tests for the proposed solution)
+7. Running the tests (Explanation and breakdown on how to run tests for the proposed solution)

-h) Live demo (Link to an actual working demo/website)
+8. Live demo (Link to an actual working demo/website)

-i) What your team used to build your solution* (e.g. IBM Cloudant, IBM Cloud Functions, etc...)
+9. What your team used to build your solution* (e.g. IBM Cloudant, IBM Cloud Functions, etc...)

+10. Contributors